From the Desk of Ann Kummer

 3. What are the new professional development requirements for supervision?

 There has been a very important shift toward providing more consistent, structured, intentional training for clinical supervisors.
 ASHA has established a strategic framework for organizing and creating training options to support clinical educators and supervisors.
 Clinicians who are going to supervise either a graduate clinician or a clinical fellow must complete 2 hours of professional development in the area of clinical supervision and clinical instruction.
 This must be completed one time after being awarded the CCC and is required to be reported to ASHA (ASHAa, n.d.).
-Additionally, a supervisor must have 2 years of clinical experience post-CF to supervise.
+Additionally, a supervisor must have at least 9 months of clinical experience post-CF to supervise.

 4. Are there different professional development requirements for the supervision of graduate clinicians, clinical fellows (CF), or speech-language pathology assistants (SLPA)?